 Stenosis is typically considered a degenerative condition, meaning the foramina gradually shrink over time, eventually leading to a multitude of potential symptoms.
 Depending on the pathology of the nerve compression, symptoms of foraminal stenosis can include local chronic neck pain, muscle weakness in the shoulders, arms and hands, and even numbness or tingling in the fingers.

 A number of conditions can cause a narrowing of the foramina, but foraminal stenosis in the neck and back is most commonly exacerbated by:

 - Regular aging or arthritis in the spine

 - Bone growths and other spinal abnormalities

 - Degenerative disc disease

 Foraminal stenosis treatments vary depending on the source and severity of the condition.
-Normally the symptoms of foraminal and spinal stenosis in the neck can be managed conservatively, with bed rest, physical therapy, exercise, pain killers and the application of heat and ice.
-If these nonsurgical options don’t alleviate the neck pain, a patient may consider other options.
+Normally, the symptoms of foraminal and spinal stenosis in the neck can be managed conservatively, with bed rest, physical therapy, exercise, pain killers and the application of heat and ice.
+If these non-surgical options don’t alleviate the neck pain, however, a patient may consider other options.

 One such option is a minimally invasive, outpatient procedure at Laser Spine Institute known as a foraminotomy.
 Unlike traditional open back surgery, Laser Spine Institute’s foraminotomy uses lasers and other small surgical instruments to widen and irrigate the foramen, which results in nerve decompression.
-To learn more about foraminotomy, contact the award-winning staff at Laser Spine Institute.
-Our team of medical professionals is at the forefront of the exciting field of endoscopic spine surgery, and we can provide you with a complimentary MRI or CT scan review to find out if you are a candidate for our outpatient procedures.
+To learn more about foraminotomy, contact Laser Spine Institute.
+Our team of medical professionals is at the forefront of the exciting field of minimally invasive spine surgery, and we can provide you with a complimentary review of your MRI or CT scan to find out if you are a candidate for our outpatient procedures.